 #3 Resistant Starch Goes to Work

-Most of my potatoes consumed during the Potato Hack are placed in the refrigerator overnight.
-By cooling the potatoes, resistant starch is created and the calorie level is further reduced.
+Most of the potatoes consumed during the Potato Hack are placed in the refrigerator overnight.
+By cooling the potatoes, resistant starch is created, and the calorie level is further reduced.
 With white rice, the calorie levels drop by 50%.
-With potatoes, it is approximately 17% (thanks, Tim Steele for doing the math).
+With potatoes, it is approximately 17% (thanks, Tim Steele, for doing the math).

 #4 Normal Activity Level

 When I Potato Hack, I don’t lift weights.
 I also don’t stay immobile in a hospital bed.
 I still aim for 10,000 steps.
-To find the number of calories this burned, I discovered this helpful chart.
+To determine the number of calories burned, I found a helpful chart.

 To use this chart, figure out your steps per mile.
 To get this number, I used my iPhone Health app.
 I took the monthly average for steps divided by the monthly average for miles.
 This gave me 2,142 steps per mile.
 Since I am closer to 2,200 than 2,000, I used the 2,200 step number for a 200-pound person.
 My average steps for the past 30 days were 10,925.
 Rounding up to 11,000, the chart says I’ve burned 545 calories.